Your Second Year in Business: The $60K to $120K Evolution and Every Decision That Matters

 Month 24: If you can’t take a 2-week vacation without business problems, you built job dependency, not business independence.
 Team needs more authority, and systems need more documentation.

-Expected Outcomes by Year End
+Expected Outcomes by the End of a $60K–$120K Second Year

 Conservative: $95K–$105K monthly with stable team and systems